- Across the borders: How NHS Scotland is taking the lead in the race to net zero

 - Partnering for a greener future | Shared values and sustainability across the Irish Sea

 - Team Focus | Anna McEwen, Business Development Manager, South East

 - Decoding NHS England’s 20-20-60 Waste Segregation Targets

 Posted on by

-And this year, we’re delighted to be supporting Crisis, the national charity for homeless people, with a donation of sharps containers after we heard about its appeal for medical equipment to help the organisation run medical and dental surgeries at its annual Crisis at Christmas event.
+With the release of the John Lewis Christmas Advert we are on the count down to the festive season, and this year we are delighted to be supporting Crisis once again.
+It is the national charity for homeless people, and we’re helping with a donation of sharps containers (as we did last year).
+These kinds of medical equipment help the organisation run medical and dental surgeries at its annual Crisis at Christmas event.